 Make sure that mom and the kittens have a nest, a warm place to snuggle together in.
 Cardboard boxes lined with a soft warm blankets are best for your baby cats.
 Make sure the nest is big enough to accommodate the growing family.

-For the best newborn kitten care the nest should be in a draft free and quite area of your home.
+For the best newborn kitten care the nest should be in a draft free and quiet area of your home.

 Not too much human traffic and it is best if other family pets are kept away as much as possible while the kittens are so young.

 If mother cat becomes scared for the well being of her brood, she will take them from place to place in an attempt to shield them from danger.
 The kittens may be exposed to cold in this situation and you never know where mom might move them to.

 If she has access to the outdoors she may move them there and you may have a job to find them.

 When mom cat has had her kittens, she will instinctively know how to care for and nurse them.